masoudMZB/Text-Wizard-Fatsapi-NLP-project/README.md

-YOU CAN CHECK SWAGGER CREATED BY FASTAPI BUT I WILL EXPLAIN ONE MORE TIME
+Yfor more informative data check the swagger which is created by fast api . more info (https://fastapi.tiangolo.com/)

-## Back Translation Api 🌐
+# Back Translation Api 🌐

 What is back translate?